danielmbutler/Pacman_Compose/README.md

 # Pacman Compose
-This Pacman style game is entirely created using Jetpack Compose, Still currently a work-in progress.
+This Pacman style game is entirely created using Jetpack Compose, still currently a work-in progress.

 ## Demo